Skip to Content Facebook Feature Image

 Mourners grieve Fethullah Gülen, a Turkish spiritual leader who died in US

-“We all feel like we’ve lost a father,” Usame Tunagar, a longtime associate, told mourners.
 Followers who served as pallbearers either studied under Gülen directly or attended a school inspired by his movement.
-They walked into the stadium, carrying the casket, which was draped in a green covering and inscribed in yellow with Quran verses.
+They walked into the stadium carrying his the casket, which was draped in a green-and-gold covering inscribed with verses from the Muslim holy book.

 Organizers said a brother and a sister were in attendance.
 Another brother is imprisoned in Turkey.

-Gülen had long been one of Turkey’s most important scholars, with millions of followers in his native country and around the world.
+Gülen had long been one of Turkey’s most important scholars, with legions of followers in his native country and around the world.
 He had lived in the United States since 1999, when he came to seek medical treatment.

 His philosophy blended Sufism — a mystical form of Islam — with staunch advocacy of democracy, education, science and interfaith dialogue.
 His acolytes built a loosely affiliated global network of charitable foundations, professional associations, businesses and schools in more than 100 countries, including 150 taxpayer-funded charter schools throughout the United States.